 where

 is the direct sum map.
-We implicitly use that the decomposition $m=lm'$ is unique as by Proposition~\ref{proposition:geometrygoodmodspace}\eqref{item:reglocus}, $l$ is the dimension of the stabilizer of a general element of $\CM_{\CA,la}$ and $(\CM_{\CA,a})_{\red}$ can be identified with the small diagonal inside $\CM_{\CA,a}$, that is the closure of the locus of points having $\GL_l(\BoC)$ as stabilizer.
+We implicitly use that the decomposition $m=lm'$ is unique as by Proposition~\ref{proposition:geometrygoodmodspace}\eqref{item:reglocus}, $l$ is the dimension of the stabiliser of a general element of $\CM_{\CA,la}$ and $(\CM_{\CA,a})_{\red}$ can be identified with the small diagonal inside $\CM_{\CA,a}$, that is the closure of the locus of points having $\GL_l(\BoC)$ as stabiliser.